Frequently Asked Questions

 How will class participants be selected?

-Applications are available at www.leadsb.org and are due by August 1st, 2019.
+Applications are available here and are due by August 1st, 2019.
 The Leadership Steering Committee will review submitted applications and select qualified applicants for interviews.
 Applicants who show a propensity toward community trusteeship and leadership potential will be selected.
 The class will represent the diversity of our community.

 What does the tuition cover?

-Your $1250.00 tuition pays for presentations by accomplished skills trainers in the areas of facilitation, mediation and coaching.
+Your $1250.00 tuition pays for presentations by accomplished skills trainers in the areas of facilitation, leadership, and coaching.
 Most of the costs for your topic day can be covered with sponsorships, but if you are unable to secure full sponsorship for the room or food, extra costs may be involved as you prepare for your topic day.
-Your fees also help cover the operating cost of LSBC, a 501 c3 nonprofit organization.
+Your fees also help cover the operating cost of LSBC, a program within a 501 c3 nonprofit organization managed by the Chamber of Commerce of the Santa Barbara Region.
 Some discounted tuition opportunities are available, and we encourage participants whose sponsors can only pay a portion of the fees, to think creatively with us to enable their participation.

 What will you get our of participating in Leadership Santa Barbara County?

-• The confidence to make positive changes in both your personal and professional life
+● Confidence to make positive changes in both your personal and professional life.

 WHat is the required Commitment?